-Most businesses starting in Illinois that are selling a product or offering certain services will need to register for a sales tax permit.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in Illinois selling a product or offering certain services will need to register for a sales tax permit.
+This is commonly referred to as a seller’s permit, sales tax license, sales and use tax number, or sales tax registration.

 The sales tax permit is obtained through the Illinois Department of Revenue as a part of applying for an Illinois Business Tax Number.

 Check out the rest of this guide to determine who needs a sales tax permit, what products and services are taxable, how to register for a permit, and reporting requirements.